Flooristics, LLC

 3. Sealers

-Sealing concrete flooring will not only enhance the appearance, but provide strength and protection for many years.
+Sealing concrete flooring will not only enhance the appearance but also provide strength and protection for many years.
 Penetrating sealers will go deep into the concrete to provide a barrier against moisture and boost durability for surfaces, especially exterior concrete that is exposed to harsh weather.

 4. Moisture Barriers